microsoft/ODBC-Specification/ODBC 4.0.md

 Where *command-text* is a textual query in the native language of the service.
 Any parenthesis not within single-quotation marks within command-text must be balanced.

-The *returning-clause* is required for retrieving results from the native syntax and when embedding the native syntax in place of a query expression within a standard SQL statement.
+The *results-clause* is required for retrieving results from the native syntax and when embedding the native syntax in place of a query expression within a standard SQL statement.

 If *json-format-clause* is specified, *type* must be a string or binary type.

-Single question marks within the native command not within single-quotation marks are interpreted as parameter markers.
-In order to pass an unquoted question mark as part of the native syntax, the application must double the question mark.
-The driver will convert unquoted doubled question marks to single question marks when evaluating the native command.

 Single quotation marks within the native syntax must be doubled.
 The driver replaces two adjacent single quotations marks within the native syntax with a single quotation mark.
 A single quotation mark terminates the native command text.